Head Start aide charged with child sexual abuse

 Harrington Police say 27-year-old Timothy K. McCrary of Houston was arrested Friday after an investigation that was prompted by a call from the state Division of Family Services regarding possible sexual abuse at the Telemon Head Start program in Harrington.

-Investigators allege that say a 4-year-old and a 5-year-old were sexually assaulted by McCrary last month.
+Investigators allege that a 4-year-old and a 5-year-old were sexually assaulted by McCrary last month.

 Harrington is charged with three counts of sexual abuse of a child by a person of trust and one count of unlawful sexual contact with a child under 13 years old.